woossi0/suite/docs/usermanual/source/webmaps/composer/styleview.rst

 Editing styles
 ~~~~~~~~~~~~~~

-Styles are written in the YSLD markup language, which is compatible with but simpler than SLD.
+Styles are written in the :ref:`YSLD <cartography.ysld>` markup language, which is compatible with, but simpler than, SLD, which is the standard style language used with GeoServer.
 For more information about YSLD syntax, please see the section on :ref:`cartography.ysld`.

 .. _webmaps.composer.styleview.icons: